uva-math/uva-math-code/undergraduate/diagnostic.md

 ---
 <h1 class="mb-4">Diagnostic</h1>

 <p>We are excited that you are interested in taking a math class at UVA!
 It's important to find a good starting place so that we can best support your learning.
-We have a couple of questions to help you figure out whatâs next. </p>
+We have a couple of questions to help you figure out what's next. </p>

 ## What Math courses do I need?
 <p> First, you will want to think about what major you are considering and the introductory mathematics courses you should take. <a href="https://math.virginia.edu/undergraduate/diagnosticCourses">Here's a list</a> of some majors and courses they require. </p>